Joy Giovanni

-Joy Giovanni, born January 20, 1978, is a retired Italian-American actress, model and retired professional wrestler, she is best known for her time with World Wrestling Entertainment (WWE), where she worked on the Smackdown! brand.
+Joy Giovanni, (born January 20, 1978), is a retired Italian-American actress, model and professional valet.
+She is best known for her time with World Wrestling Entertainment (WWE), where she worked on the Smackdown! brand.
 She was the first and only winner of the WWE's Rookie Diva of the Year award.

 Modeling career

 In 2001, Giovanni won the L.A Model Expo she posed as a lingerie and swimsuit model, posing in multiple magazines.
 She posed for Bench Warmer trading cards in the 2004 and 2005 trading sets.
 Giovanni also competed in the 2004 and 2005 Lingerie Bowl events a part of the Los Angeles Temptations team.

 In 2005, she was a guest judge for the G4 show, Video Game Vixens.

 She featured in the 2005 direct to DVD WWE special, Viva Las Divas photoshoot.
 She was also in the WWE 2005 SummerSlam diva promotional car wash photoshoot.
 In 2006, Giovanni appeared in Avenged Sevenfold's music video, Beast and the Harlot.

 Acting career

 Giovanni made cameo appearances as an extra in various television shows, including; CSI: Crime Scene Investigation, Monk, NCIS and Entourage.
-In 2004, she appeared in the independent film Instinct vs. Reason.
+In 2004, she appeared in the film The Girl Next Door and the independent film Instinct vs. Reason.
 In 2005, she played an air stewardess in the independent film When All Else Fails.

 In 2007, Giovanni had a leading role in the Rolfe Kanesky film; Pretty Cool Too, as June.